Delve.ai

 They include converting as well as non-converting customer segments.

-You can automatically create online shopper personas using Live Persona by Delve AI.
+You can automatically create online shopper personas using Website Persona by Delve AI.
 Our platform combines first party data (GA4 and Search Console) with 20+ additional public data sources to build actionable personas for your business.

 Basically, we group your website visitors into different segments (or personas) on the basis of their online behavior.